 If you have periodontal disease, don't worry – it's probably not as scary as it sounds.
 Periodontal disease is synonymous with gum disease, and moderate cases are more common than you might think.
-You should, however, take gum disease seriously to ensure that it doesn't become more severe.
-By practicing good oral hygiene, getting your gum disease diagnosed early on, getting a deep cleaning, and following through with any treatments your dental professional recommends, you can get your gums back in great shape and maintain a healthy, happy smile.
+You should, however, take gum disease seriously to ensure it doesn't become more severe.
+By practicing good oral hygiene, catching gum disease early on, getting a deep cleaning, and following through with any treatments your dental professional recommends, you can get your gums back in great shape and maintain a healthy, happy smile.

 How Deep Cleaning Your Teeth Prevents Severe Gum Disease